xqfya/devproduct-bypass/README.md

-completly vibecoded from a vuln
+completly vibecoded from a vuln and also for roblox